gwilym/php-resque/README.markdown

 		}
 	}

-When the job is run, the class will be instantiated and any arguments will be set as an array on the instantiated object, and are accessible via `$this->args`.
+If arguments are not supplied when the job is queued, null will be passed in to the constructor.

 Any exception thrown by a job will result in the job failing - be careful here and make sure you handle the exceptions that shouldn't